lunabenelfkih-dev/web4-assignment1-WebRTC/README.md

 **In `controller.html`:**
 - Added CSS overlay for portrait orientation detection
-- Displays: **"📱 Rotate to Landscape"** message
+- Displays: **"Rotate to Landscape"** message
 - Monitors `orientationchange` and `resize` events
 - Dynamically shows/hides based on screen dimensions

-## Day 13 — Make it more visual
+## Day 12 — Make it more visual
 I added visuals for the desktop game as well as for the remote.
 I made them in Figma and then each time added them to the game in the JS code.
 I also made sure the typography matches the style of the game and is coherent over the whole application.

-## Day 14 — State logic
+## Day 13 — State logic
 Implement logic to restart the game from the desktop and the phone when the game is over.
 Also rethink the state logic so qr code only shows when player is disconnected, game over only shows when player is still connected, ...

-## Day 15 — Implement sound
+## Day 14 — Implement sound
 I added sound to the game.
 Now when the player shoots there's a lazer sound, when they hit a meteorite there's an explosion sound and in the background there's an 8bit version of the interstellar theme song.

 I originally tried to have the music start automatically when the player is connected, but the AI-generated code failed because of browser 'Autoplay Policies.'
 I realized that a network message does not count as a 'user gesture.'
-I had to manually refactor the SoundManager to include an unlockContext method that 'primes' the audio buffers only when the user physically clicks the Mute/Unmute button.
+I had to manually refactor the SoundManager to include an unlockContext method that 'primes' the audio buffers only when the user physically clicks the Play/Pause button.
 This was a critical manual fix to ensure the game didn't start in silence.

 ### Code from AI (Claude Haiku 4.5 in VS Code)
 ```js